-More Idaho women start businesses, but men still make more
+In Idaho, women’s wage gap with men widens further

-BOISE, Idaho (AP) — An analysis of census data shows that the gap between Idaho men’s and women’s wages is widening.
+BOISE, Idaho — An analysis of census data shows that the gap between Idaho men’s and women’s wages is widening.

 The Idaho Statesman reports that an American Association of University Women analysis of census data shows Idaho women make 75 percent of what male workers make, lower than the national average of 80 percent and a slight backslide from last year’s state figure of 76.5 percent.